kevinw/kevinw.github.com/_posts/2010-12-15-this-is-your-brain-on-vim.markdown

 niggling feeling that emacs' parens-all-the-way-down construction must be heaven-like, comparatively

-"I had this nightmare last night. dreamt I was still hadn't learned to slice and dice vertical splits on my widescreen monitors. it was EFFING SCARY."
+"I had this nightmare last night. dreamt I still hadn't learned to slice and dice vertical splits on my widescreen monitors. it was EFFING SCARY."

 glances around room furtively, binds ctrl+s to save, allows self quiet sigh of relief